lumo1975/Hearth/README.md

 `userData` path), so it survives restarts.
 Removing an item from the library does **not** delete the file from your disk.

-## Good next steps

-- **Discord sign-in** — for per-person profiles.
-Use OAuth 2.0 with PKCE via the system browser and a loopback redirect; store the token with Electron's `safeStorage`.
-Do not embed a client secret in the app.
-- **Folder watching** — add a whole folder at once and pick up new files.
-- **Playlists / queues** — play one track after another.

 ## Notes

 - Playback uses the built-in HTML5 player, which covers MP4 (H.264/AAC) and MP3